bayasdev/envycontrol/README.md

  OR

 - Extract the tarball with `tar -xvf envycontrol-version.tar.gz`
-- And run '`sudo python envycontrol.py --switch <MODE>` to switch graphic modes.
+- And run `sudo python envycontrol.py --switch <MODE>` to switch graphic modes.

 ## Usage 📖